 Ingredients to avoid in your cosmetics

-Some ingredients in conventional beauty products are not as good as it seems.
-Researchers have indicated that one in eight of the 82 000 ingredients used in personal care products is made up of industrial chemicals: plasticizers (chemicals that hold soft concrete), degreasers (products used to clean the dirt of automotive parts) and surfactants used in paints and inks.
+Some of the ingredients in conventional beauty products are not as good as it seems.
+Researchers have indicated that one in eight of the 82 ingredients used in personal care products is made up of industrial chemicals: plasticizers (chemicals that keep concrete soft), degreasers (chemicals used to clean dirt from auto parts) and surfactants used in paints and inks.
 These chemicals contain carcinogens, pesticides, reproductive toxins, and endocrine disruptors that block, mimic, or unbalance the normal action of our hormones.
 I leave it to you to imagine what it does to your skin, your body and the environment…

 Here is the list of 12 toxic ingredients to avoid according to the David Suzuki Foundation: